zephyrproject-rtos/zephyr/doc/application/index.rst

   debug compiled binaries on real or emulated hardware, and more.

-* **Kernel configuration files**: An application typically provides a configuration file (usually called :file:`prj.conf`) that specifies application-specific values for one or more kernel configuration options.
+* **Kernel configuration files**: An application typically provides a Kconfig configuration file (usually called :file:`prj.conf`) that specifies application-specific values for one or more kernel configuration options.
   These application settings are merged with board-specific settings to produce a kernel configuration.

-  The :ref:`application_kconfig` section below goes over application configuration in detail.
+  See :ref:`application-kconfig` below for more information.

 * **Application source code files**: An application typically provides one or more application-specific files, written in C or assembly language.
 These